Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Discussion

 On the other hand, our results lead us to consider the possibility of alternative (better) channel transition (confusion) matrices.
 In other words, given an average target accuracy level ($1-\epsilon_M$) and a fixed ID ($P_x(x)$), one can optimize the channel transition probability matrix such that the channel mutual information is maximized i.e. to achieve the maximum ITR subject to conditional entropy bound of the channel statistics, given by the Fano's inequality.
 With this study, we can show the potential of this approach for the binary classification scenario as follows.

-Let us consider binary character transmission i.e. $M=2$ case.
+Let us consider a special case, a binary character transmission i.e. $M=2$.
 First, from (\ref{M2capacity}), we observe the symmetry $C_2(p_{1,2},p_{2,1}) = C_2(p_{2,1},p_{1,2})$ which is minimized for a given average accuracy target $A<1$ (or a classification error $\epsilon_M >0$) when $p_{1,2} = p_{2,1} = 1-A$.
 On the other hand, capacity is maximized when $(p_{1,2},p_{2,1}) \approxeq (2(1-A),0)$ or $(p_{2,1},p_{1,2}) \approxeq (0,2(1-A))$ with equality if the input distribution is uniform i.e., $P_X(x) = \frac{1}{M}$.
 In other words, the ITR is maximized when either Precision or Recall is unity which can be obtained by playing with the parameters of the TI algorithm i.e., replacing the separating hyperplanes of the classifiers.
-For a given classification error $\epsilon_M$, an iterative algorithm is provided in \textbf{Algorithm \ref{alg1}} to optimize the input and channel statistics at the same time.
-Both optimizations are subject to postulates of probability as well as Fano's inequality.
-Capacity results for accuracy targets $0.99, 9.95, 0.9, 0.85, 0.8$ and $0.75$ are provided in Table 1.
-If a TI is able to achieve 0.99 accuracy with $T=0.2$ seconds, our capacity results imply that the upper bound on ITR can be calculated as $0.9277 \times \frac{60}{0.2} = 278.3$bpm.
-We finally remark that the mapping between the achievable accuracy and the observation window $T$ is a function of the structure of the data manifold as well as the dimensional reduction techniques used before the application of TIs.
+However this argument does not take into account the natural bounds on the classification error and asymmetry of the channel statistics.